· 9 min read ·

 Procedure

-5. Done — disconnect everything.
-You’ll see “Accessport uninstall was successful” on screen.
+When you see “Accessport uninstall was successful” on screen, you’re done.
 Kill the ignition, pull the AP.
-The truck is back to factory calibration.
+Truck is stock again.

 Reloading the Tune (Reinstall)

-COBB Accessport flashing at 64% — do not unplug
+COBB Accessport flashing at 64 percent, do not unplug

-Getting the tune back on mirrors the original install.
-It takes a bit more work because the bypass cable comes back into play.
+Getting the tune back on is basically the original install again.
+Bit more work because the bypass cable comes back into play.

 Procedure

-3. Connect the AP and choose Install.
-Pick your tune map — the device retains all previously loaded files, so grab the same one you were running (your CAMTuning stage file, for instance).
+Connect the AP and hit Install.
+Pick your tune map.
+It still has all your files loaded, so just grab the same one you were running.
+Your CAMTuning stage file, whatever it was.

-4. Respect every wait timer.
-Between flash stages, the AP will display key-off intervals.
+Between flash stages, the AP shows key-off intervals.
 Do not skip them.
-Each module needs a reinitialize window between writes.
-Cutting them short triggers communication faults.
+Seriously.
+Each module needs time to reinitialize between writes.
+Cut them short and you’ll get communication faults.

-The screenshot shows the AP at 64% through a flash.
-Note the bold warning: “DO NOT TURN OFF VEHICLE OR UNPLUG ACCESSPORT.”
+Screenshot shows the AP at 64% through a flash.
+See that warning on screen?
+“DO NOT TURN OFF VEHICLE OR UNPLUG ACCESSPORT.”
+They mean it.

-2. Test drive.
-Fire it up and idle for a minute.
-A few dashboard warnings on the first start after reflashing are par for the course.
-They should resolve within one or two key cycles.
-Take a short loop.
-The ECU relearns your throttle and driving inputs over the next handful of drive cycles.
+Fire it up and let it idle for a minute.
+You’ll probably see a few dashboard warnings on the first start.
+Normal.
+They clear after one or two key cycles.
+Take a short drive.
+ECU relearns your throttle inputs and driving style over the next few trips.

 Portal axles and King shocks visible under the Tacoma